aksnzhy/xlearn_doc/large/index.rst

 memory of a single machine.
 Motivated by this, we design xLearn to solve large-scale machine learning problems.
 First, xLearn can handle very large data (TB) on a single PC by using *out-of-core* learning.
-In addition, xLearn can scale beyond billions of example across many machines to support distributed learning by using the *parameter server* framework.
+In addition, xLearn can scale beyond billions of example across many machines to support distributed training by using the *parameter server* framework.

 Out-of-Core Learning
 --------------------------------